jerryhgladinet/docs/user_droid/source/index.rst

 .. image:: _static/image_06_2.png

-You will be taken to the edit and collaboration screen where you will select ‘Open with’ option.
+You will be taken to the edit and collaboration screen where you will select the ‘Open with’ option.
 For this example, I choose "Hancom Office Editor" to edit the file; but your options will vary depending on the device configuration and installed applications.

 .. image:: _static/image_06_3.png

 Edit the file and select save; the blue checkmark in the top left corner of this example.
-Any changes made will be saved and you can use the back arrow to return back and continue editing more files.
+Any changes made will be saved and you can use the back arrow to return and continue editing more files.

 .. image:: _static/image_06_4.png